albar965/littlenavmap-manual/en/INSTALLATION.md

 **See [First Start](INTRO.md#first-start) for more information on the first start after installation.**

-I recommend to install the [Visual C++ Runtime Installer (All-In-One) v56](https://www.majorgeeks.com/files/details/visual_c_runtime_installer.html) package from MajorGeeks.Com if needed.
+I recommend to install the [Visual C++ Runtime Installer (All-In-One) v56](https://www.majorgeeks.com/files/details/visual_c_runtime_installer.html) package from MajorGeeks.Com but only if you get errors when starting _Little Navmap_.

 _Little Navmap_ is a 32-bit application and was tested with Windows 7, Windows 8 and Windows 10 (32-bit and 64-bit).
 Windows XP is not supported.